Nafeeza Towheed, Integrative Counsellor and Psychotherapist, PG Dip, MBACP

 13 John Princes Street

-I am a qualified, experienced and professional counsellor and psychotherapist, having worked with people of all ages, gender identities and backgrounds over a number of years.
+I am a qualified, highly experienced and approachable counsellor and psychotherapist, having worked with people of all ages, gender identities and backgrounds over a number of years.
 I first became interested in therapy following a positive experience with a counsellor in my twenties.
-I was surprised at how much it, and he, had impacted me and helped me to move forward during a period where I felt stuck and trapped.
+I was surprised at how much it, and he, had impacted me and helped me to move forward during a period where I felt stuck and unable to see a way through.

 Following an introductory course to understand more, it soon became obvious to me that I wanted to support people in the same way that I had been.
 From there I decided to change career and re-train as a therapist.
 It is my fundamental belief that we all deserve happy and fulfilling lives, and that we all have the capacity to heal, grow and make lasting positive changes.